ikmb/HLApipePublic/README.md

 </details>

 ## HLA reference panels

 ###  Add a reference

-To add a reference make an entry into the conf/resources.config
+To add a reference make an entry into the conf/resources.config.
+Model must be HIBAG model.
+Loci speficies the genes that are present in the HIBAG model, dict refers to the dictionary used to impute amino acid and SNP information from HLA alleles.

 ```
 	'IKMB' {
 		model = "${baseDir}/assets/models/multiethnic_IKMB/model_multiethnic.RData"
 		loci = ["A","B","C","DRB1","DQA1","DQB1","DPA1","DPB1","DRB3","DRB4","DRB5"]
+		dict =${baseDir}/assets/supplementary/impute_SNPs_AA_full.RData"
 	}

 ```

-##
+## Amino acid and SNP Dictionary

 ## REFERENCES
 - Degenhardt F, Wendorff M, et al. Construction and benchmarking of a multi-ethnic reference panel for the imputation of HLA class I and II alleles.
 Hum Mol Genet.
 2019 Jun 15;28(12):2078-2092. doi: 10.1093/hmg/ddy443.
 PMID: 30590525; PMCID: PMC6548229.
 - Degenhardt F, et al.; International IBD Genetics Consortium.
 Transethnic analysis of the human leukocyte antigen region for ulcerative colitis reveals not only shared but also ethnicity-specific disease associations.
 Hum Mol Genet.
 2021 Apr 27;30(5):356-369. doi: 10.1093/hmg/ddab017.
 PMID: 33555323; PMCID: PMC8098114.